beedata-analytics/iskramanager/README.md

-### Iskra manager
+## Iskra manager

-The library allows to execute 4 type of actions:
+The library allows to execute the following operations:

 ```sh
 python main.py run